wrcarpenter/Z-Spread/README.md

 ```math
 P = \sum_{i=1}^{n-1}\frac{\frac{C}{\Delta}*F}{(1+\frac{r_i}{\Delta})^{i}} +  \frac{F + \frac{C}{\Delta}*F}{(1+\frac{r_n}{\Delta})^{n}}
 ```
 This equation is quintessential example of discounted cashflow pricing, which is the foundation for the bond market and illustrates the concept of 'present value.'
 Diving into the cashflows first, one can see thatin each period before the bond matures at time $n$ a bond holder would receive an intermediate interest payment of $\frac{C}{\Delta}*F$ which adjusts the coupon if the payments are not necessarily annual.
-In the case of Treasury bonds,
+In the case of Treasury bonds, payments are semi-annual.